Hello again. This is Steve from SKG Renovations with another Redblock budget bathroom remodel post.

 In this post, I’ll provide step by step instructions on how to install a shower shelf on an already tiled wall.
 Specifically, the rb3 Stainless Steel Corner Shower Shelf (see image below video).

 This shelf is made from super corrosion resistant, Marine Grade 316 stainless steel, and has plenty of slots for water draining.
 This is also the only in grout corner tile shower shelf that can be installed into non-square shower corners.

-Unlike most of my other posts, this is going to be a very small scale shower remodel.
-No demo, no remodel, no special skills or tools… just a quick, budget shower improvement idea to give you a bunch more storage and a cool new look.
+This one is super easy.
+No demo and no special skills or tools required… just a quick, budget shower improvement idea for a bunch more storage, and a cool new look.

-I have included a complete install video below, but I would recommend that you also check out the install steps below the video.
-These steps include a bunch more info that will enhance & clarify the video steps.
+I would recommend that you also check out the install steps below the video.
+These steps include a bunch more info that will enhance & clarify the install steps.

-Your first corner shelf installation step should be to decide how high you want your shelf to be from the shower floor or tub edge.
+You first need to decide how high you want your shelf to be from the shower floor or tub edge.

 If you’re planning to install it on the wettest side of the shower (valve and shower head side), I usually recommend to my clients that it should be installed around chest height (around 48″).